docker/labs-ai-tools-for-devs/prompts/examples/explain_dockerfile.md

       image: vonwig/bash_alpine
       command:
         - "cat {{path|safe}}"
-  - name: findutils-by-name
-    description: find files in a project by name
-    parameters:
-      type: object
-      properties:
-        glob:
-          type: string
-          description: the glob pattern for files that should be found
-    container:
-      image: vonwig/findutils:latest
-      command:
-        - find
-        - .
-        - -name
-        - "{{glob|safe}}"
 prompt-format: "django"
 ---

 # prompt user

 Start by fetching the ./Dockerfile in the project root.
-If there is no Dockerfile, then search for other files named 'Dockerfile' in the project and ask which one we want to explain.

 After fetching the Dockerfile contents, explain the Dockerfile line by line.